standardshub/markdown_guidelines/content/en/lists.md

 ## Lists in Markdown
 ### Ordered List
-This is how an `ordered list` is displayed:
+This is how an `Ordered list` is displayed:
 1. First item
 2. Second item
 3. Third item

-This is how an `ordered list` is written in markdown:
+This is how an `Ordered list` is written in markdown:
 ```md
 1. First item
 2. Second item